Genre: 3D Platformer

 References

-We chose Solar Ash and The Pathless for their fluid character and large-scale environments.
+We drew inspiration from Solar Ash and The Pathless for their fluid movement systems and large-scale environments.

 Gameplay